OpenNeuroDatasets/ds007045/README.txt

 The dataset contains T1-weighted (pre- and post-contrast), T2-weighted, and FLAIR MRI sequences for all subjects.
 Anatomical scans were defaced using PyDeface.
 Processed images include skull-stripped and MNI152-registered versions of each modality.
 Tumor segmentation masks were generated using the SegResNet CNN model following the BraTS labeling convention and subsequently reviewed / corrected by neuroradiologists.

-Raw MRI data are provided for 337 patients, organized in BIDS folders labeled sub-***.
+Raw MRI data are provided for 337 patients, organized in BIDS folders labeled sub-/site-code/-000.
+In each case, sub-XXX_run-01_T1w.nii.gz file represents pre-contrast T1-WI, and sub-XXX_run-02_T1w.nii.gz - T1-WI series obtained after Gd injection.

-Derivatives/processing/sub-*** includes preprocessed structural images, such as skull-stripped T1-WI, T2-WI, and FLAIR scans registered to the MNI152 standard space.
+Derivatives/processing/sub-000 includes preprocessed structural images, such as skull-stripped T1-WI, T2-WI, and FLAIR scans registered to the MNI152 standard space.
 Derivatives/segmentation/sub-*** contains the tumor segmentation masks, which correspond spatially to the preprocessed images.
 Molecular data, including MGMT promoter methylation status obtained via methylation-specific PCR, and demographic information for each participant are available in the "participants.tsv" file.